Skip to content

 Buddhists refer to a racing, uncontrolled mind as a monkey mind.
 Have you ever had thoughts of getting swept up in worry or falling down the rabbit hole?
 Like an actual monkey, our minds are constantly swinging from one tree to another, always finding something new and exciting or fearsome for us to think about.

 We all spend a significant amount of time in that uncontrolled state; estimates range from 30 to 50% of productive time spent abandoned to the monkey mind.
-It is crucial to control this monkey mind not to cause one’s concentration and focus on diminishing.
+It is crucial to control this monkey mind so as not to cause one’s concentration and focus to diminish.
 Thus, causing mental fatigue to refocus.

 If you want to control your monkey mind, these are the steps I recommend.